Minoritaire

 Minoritaire was a 1982 album by Jean-Jacques Goldman, his second solo album sung in French.
-It was certified platinum in France in 1983, another in 1991 and another in 2001, for a total sales of 900,000 copies.
+It was certified platinum in France in 1983, again in 1991, and again in 2001, for total sales of 900,000 copies.

 It was recorded at the Studio Gang by Olivier do Espirito Santo and Jean-Pierre Janiaud.
 It was released by NEF and produced by Marc Lumbroso.